History of lacrosse: Indigenous North American game

 In the Southeastern two-stick version there were traditionally three areas of scoring on the stickball pole.
 There would be a mark, about chest high on the pole, which, when the ball hit above this mark, would award one point.
 Contact below that point was not scored.
 The top half of the pole, well above arms' reach, was usually worth two points when hit.
 The very top of the pole, usually embellished with a large figure of a fish or other sacred animal, was worth three points.
 In recreational games, scoring was loosely kept, most times by the audience or a few players.
 Games typically would reach around twenty points before concluding.
-The Iroquois and Great Lakes styles would use poles or goal posts.
+The Iroquois and Great Lakes styles would use poles or goalposts.

 The game began with the ball being tossed into the air and the two sides rushing to catch it.
 Because of the large number of players involved, these games generally tended to involve a huge mob of players swarming the ball and slowly moving across the field.
 Passing the ball was thought of as a trick, and it was seen as cowardly to dodge an opponent.

 The medicine men acted as coaches, and the women of the tribe would usually tend to players and cheer them on as well as sang while the men played.
 There was also a women's version of lacrosse called amtahcha in some areas, which used much shorter sticks with larger heads.
 Another version that women played instead amongst the Iroquois and Eastern Woodland area was double ball.